dmjohnsson23/requests-cgi/README.md

-    'https://php.org/', # Requests to this domain will use the PHP adapter... requests_cgi.PHPAdapter() # ...and the adapter will choose the PHP script based on the URL path in each request )
+    'https://php.org/', # Requests to this domain will use the PHP adapter... requests_cgi.PHPAdapter() # ...and the adapter will choose the PHP script based on the URL path in each request ) sess.mount(
+    'https://example.net/', # Requests to this domain will use the FastCGI adapter... requests_cgi.FastCGIAdapter('fcgi.sock') # ...and the adapter will relay traffic to this unix socket via FastCGI ) from socket import AddressFamily sess.mount(
+    'https://example.org/', # Requests to this domain will use the FastCGI adapter... requests_cgi.FastCGIAdapter(('127.0.0.1', 1234), AddressFamily.AF_INET) # ...and the adapter will relay traffic to this IP and Port via FastCGI
+)
 ```

 ## Roadmap

 For sure happening:

-* Support FastCGI in addition to CGI
+* Add more tests
+* Added extended FastCGI adapter for PHP-FPM

 Maybe happening:

-* Additional special-purpose adapters for other common languages or frameworks (e.g. Perl?) like the current PHP adapter (I'm not sure what features would be actually helpful to implement for other languages/frameworks though)
+* Additional special-purpose adapters for other common languages or frameworks (e.g. Perl?) like the current PHP adapter (I'm not sure what features would be actually helpful to implement for other languages/frameworks though.)
-* Support SCGI (Not commonly used in the wild, but it may help me as an educational stepping-stone before reaching FastCGI)

-Not happening:
+Probably not happening:

-* Support WSGI (Since both applications are Python-based, I don't see a point)
+* Support WSGI (Since both applications would be Python-based, I don't see a point.
+There are better ways to accomplish all use cases I can think of.)